 With the aim of improving the collection of patient care information, in May 2012 India declared TB to be a notifiable disease.
 This means that in future all private doctors, caregivers and clinics treating a TB patient must report every case of TB to the government.7Sinha, K “Finally, tuberculosis declared a notifiable disease”, The Times of India, May 9, 2012 //articles.timesofindia.indiatimes.com/2012-05-09/india/31640562_1_mdr-tb-tb-cases-tb-diagnosis

 Comments made in response to this move included concerns about enforcement of notification by private practioners;

 “This is definitely a positive step forward.
 But, I am skeptical about the practical possibility in implementing the policy.
 Most private practioners consider themselves unaccountable to the government. ..
 The government should be clear about the action that will be taken in case of non compliance of the private practioners.”

-There was also concern about whether when people are referred to the RNTCP from the private sector there will be a good enough service, and whether in practice treatment will be available.
+There was also concern about whether when people are referred to the RNTCP from the private sector there would be a good enough service, and whether in practice treatment would be available.